mui/material-ui/docs/src/pages/guides/styled-engine/styled-engine.md

  };
 ```

-If you are using TypeScript, you will need to also update the `tsconfig`.
+If you are using TypeScript, you will need to also update the TSConfig.

 **tsconfig.json**